Frequently Asked Questions

 How long after the wedding before the images are ready to view?

 Typically, about a week after the wedding I'll do a blog post with a dozen or so of my favorite shots as a sneak preview.
-The editing of all the images is usually complete after about 3-4 weeks, at which time your gallery is posted and the high resolution print-ready images are shipped to you.
-My contract allows me a longer timespan for this editing and delivery (to allow for unforeseen circumstances), but in actuality it rarely ends up being more than 4 weeks.
+The editing of all the images is usually complete after about 3-4 weeks, at which time your gallery is posted and the high resolution print-ready image files are shipped to you.
+My contract allows me a longer timespan for this editing and delivery (to allow for unforeseen circumstances or particularly busy periods), but in actuality it rarely (if ever) ends up being more than 4 weeks.

 How long does it take to get my album?